poliastro/poliastro.github.io/content/articles/2019-05-13-the-beginning-of-gsoc.md

 Title: The beginning of GSoC
 Date: 2019-05-13 20:30
-Category: GSCO19
+Category: GSCOC
-Tags: GSOC19, poliastro
+Tags: GSOC, GSOC19, poliastro
 slug: 2019-05-10-poliastro-gsoc-eleftheria
 lang: en
+Author: Eleftheria Chatziargyriou

 Hello everyone, I'm Eleftheria and this summer I'll be working with poliastro under Open Astronomy as part of GSoC 2019.
 I'm hoping this blog will prove to